junwatu/junwatu/README.md

 I am Javanese,

-I live on island called ꦗꦮ ("Jawa" word written in Hanacaraka),
+I live on island called ꦗꦮ ("Jawa" word written in Hanacaraka), in English known as Java.

 I ♥ art & anything about software and or hardware programming,